entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-redis.md

 # Redis Integration for Multitenancy

-This tutorial describes the configuratio process to add Redis for cache management in a multitenant application.
+This tutorial describes the configuration process to add Redis for cache management in a multitenant application.

-For more information, see [Entando Multitenancy]()
+For more information, see [Entando Multitenancy]().

 ## Prerequisites
 * [A working instance of Entando 7.2.](../../../docs/getting-started/README.md)